lcford2/coregs/README.md

 This version of COREGS is setup for use within a Docker environment.
 A few key differences between this version and the main version are:
   - Temoa is installed in the current directory instead of a directory higher
-  - The default solver is GLPK
+  - The default solver is CBC (CLP)
     - Should a CPLEX installation file be placed in the current directory when the container is built, the default solver will then become CPLEX.
-      - This is the advised strategy as the problems COREGS is suited for can grow quite large and GLPK may not provide a solution in a reasonable amount of time.
+      - CPLEX will provide solutions faster than CBC (CLP) or GLPK, however you must register for a license and build the container yourself to leverage that speed.
+      - In practice, CBC (CLP) performs well enough for most problems and CPLEX is not required, however if you find that solution times are too long, it is worth experimenting with CPLEX.
     - Due to the version of Pyomo required by Temoa, *CPLEX version 12.8 is the highest that can be supported by COREGS.*
     - The divergence from Gurobi here is due to the inability to use Gurobi academic licenses within containers.
   - Several new files have been added to assist with running COREGS within the container